nwea-techops/blogpostapi/README.md

 Have fun!
 If you don't like doing this assignment you probably won't like working here.
 We like to code and we do a lot of automation.

-We're looking forward to seeing you API in action!
+We're looking forward to seeing your API in action!